 Activate the Child Theme

 Go to the Themes area in WordPress.
 You’ll see a blank entry for “My Child Theme.”
 This will show the name of anything you put into the above code for “Theme Name.”

 Hover your mouse over the theme and click “Activate.”

 WordPress will now use the parent’s files and the child’s CSS.
 Now, what about making modifications or changes?

 Go to the “Editor” option under Appearance in the left column of WordPress.

 By default, WordPress will show the only file listed in your child theme folder.
-Here, you can make any adjustments and it will override the parent’s information.
-For instance, you can add the coding to change the background color of the theme and it will override the parent’s background coding.
+Here, you can make any adjustments, and they will override the parent’s information.
+For instance, you can add the code to change the background color of the theme, and it will override the parent’s background code.

 After making changes, click the “Update File” button to save.

 This is but one of the many ways you can customize your WordPress hosted website without knowing a lot of coding.
 This is perhaps one of the safest ways to make sure your changes are protected and usable even if a theme is updated.
 Get more out of your site by creating a unique look and feel, even if you’re using a popular theme.

 What kind of ways have you customized your website?
 How often do you check to make sure your themes and plugins are updated?